-Predicative Adjectives: An adjective that follows a linking verb and tells something about the subject is known as a predicative adjective.
-For example:
+Predicative Adjectives: An adjective that follows a linking verb and tells something about

 The picture on the wall was gorgeous.

 In this sentence, the linking verb joins the subject, picture, with the adjective, gorgeous.

 Nouns, Pronouns and Verbs in Adjective Form: In addition to the conventional adjectives, nouns may also be used as adjectives.
 For example: